Existence of a supersymmetric extension of the gauged non-linear $\Sigma$-model and the transition from integrability to chaos: Chaotic behavior

 The corresponding energy is conserved, resulting in the motion being confined to a three-dimensional hypersurface $H=E$ in phase space.
 The potential, given by the last term in equation \eqref{Hamiltonian_mechanical_system}, exhibits multiple potential wells.
 The minima of these wells are located at points $(u,v)=(0, (k+1/2)\pi)$, where $k\in\mathbb{Z}$, and the potential takes the value $-\alpha^2$ there.
 Potential barriers separate the wells, extending along the $u$ direction at values of $v=k\pi$, where $k\in\mathbb{Z}$.
 On these barriers, the potential vanishes.
 Consequently, for negative energies the motion will remain confined within a single potential well.
 Furthermore, when we specify the initial conditions for the variables $(p_u,p_v, v)=({p_u}_{\sf in}, {p_v}_{\sf in}, {v}_{\sf in})$, the condition of a real $u_{\sf in}$ sets a lower bound on the energy.
 This results in

 This restriction allows us to fix the value of the energy once the initial conditions and the value of $\alpha$ are known, in such a way that the motion is bounded.
 With this at hand we can plot the corresponding Poincar\'e sections to determine whether the system shows chaotic behavior.

-This results in the phase diagram of Fig.~\ref{fig:poincaresections_set}
+In Fig. \ref{fig:poincaresections_set}, the chaotic behavior is quantified by the mean standard deviation of the Poincar\'e section of the corresponding configuration.
+The upper plot is a phase diagram which reveals two distinct regions, one of them highly chaotic {\em i.e.} showing large values of the standard deviation (depicted in yellow) and another with more regular behavior, corresponding to small standard deviation, (depicted in violet).
+We interpret the boundary between these two regions as transition to chaos.

-Although the BPS condition $\alpha=n/\sqrt{2\kappa}\,\ell=1$ does not allow to find real analytic solutions for the purely time dependent case, our results provide evidence that this value for $\alpha$ retains some significance.
-Indeed, as can be seen in in Figure \ref{fig:poincaresections_set}, the chaos is suppressed as $\alpha$ gets close to its supersymmetric value.
+Although the Bogomol\'{}nyi-Prasad-Sommerfield condition $\alpha=n/\sqrt{2\kappa}\,\ell=1$ does not allow to find real analytic solutions for the purely time dependent case, our numerical results provide evidence that this value for $\alpha$ retains some significance.
+Indeed, the chaotic behavior of the system is suppressed as $\alpha$ gets close to its supersymmetric value.
+The corresponding Poincar\'e sections are plotted in the second column on the lower part of the Figure, and show that the system behaves quite regularly around this region of parameters.